 The prize was announced on February 8, 2022, and you can watch the announcement by clicking the video below.

 Since launching in 2008, Math Corps has helped nearly 40,000 students build math skills and confidence.
-Currently working in 7 states, Math Corps has plans to expand and serve thousands more across the nation.
+Currently working in 7 states, it has plans to expand and serve thousands more across the nation.
 Thanks to the generous grant from the F.M.
 Kirby Foundation this will be possible!

 Math Corps competed with 130 other programs and organizations from around the world for the prize.
-Learn more about Math Corps and the Impact Prize by checking out CASE’s recent blog post.
+Learn more by checking out CASE’s recent blog post.